Observability

 Configure the system log type to send major HAProxy ALOHA operating system events, such as kernel errors, to an external syslog server.

-1. In the Services tab, click syslog setup.
+1. From the Services tab, click syslog setup.

 Syslog Setup